 - University Equity Office staff and leadership

 SUMMARY/PURPOSE OF ROLE: The Welfare Vice-President (or WVP) works toward alleviating the practical problems that make being a student so difficult.
-They run and fundraise for support services like the foodbank and the Hardship Grant scheme, as well as a collection of scholarship programmes for struggling students that cover costs like textbooks, optometry services and childcare.
+They run and fundraise for support services like the foodbank and the Hardship Grant scheme, as well as a collection of scholarship programmes for struggling students that cover costs like textbooks, and childcare.
 They also try to raise awareness on and off campus, by working on events like the Mental Health Awareness Day and campaigning on issues like the cost of student housing.
 In addition, they assist with other AUSA support services, from the Student Advice Hub to Parentspace and Womenspace, and oversee the other support roles on the AUSA Executive.

 - The Welfare Vice-President must ensure the foodbank is well stocked year-round.
 This involves sourcing donations where possible or purchasing stock when necessary.